TheExiledTheory/TinderSwiper/README.md

     Python 3.8.6

 # General information:

-    * Before running this program, you want to make sure you update your X-AUTH-TOKEN as shown in the documentation.
-    * The X-AUTH-TOKEN is nothing more than a key witch authenticates requests made to the Tinder API.
-    * To my knowledge a unique key is generated after a period of 7 days from issue time.
-This means the longest period of time that the bot will run on its own for is 7 days after which Tinder will revoke the token and issue a new one.
-    * If the urls for the API endpoints happen to change at any point at time, you cant attempt to update them yourself by using either Postman or Chrome dev tools.
-These tools will help clue you into what url's are needed for get/post requests and what parameters need to be sent with them.
-    * If ever an error/exception is encountered, it will print a vague error statement to console and it will also notate it in the log file and continue running.
+        NOTES

+     * API keys (X-AUTH-TOKENS) change after a 1 week period - add yours into the source code before running
+     * Use Postman and Chrome Dev Tools to update broken API endpoints
-    * As I mention in the disclaimer...the user is still required to: (a) hold a conversation after a successful match (b) manually update stale api keys at least once a week
+     * Semi-Autonomous: (a) hold a conversation after a successful match (b) manually update stale api keys at least once a week
-    * This works best with Tinder+ because you get to change your location and you get unlimited likes.
+     * Tinder+ works best because the bot doesn't have to pause
-    * The bot does support messaging, however it is only limited to a simple corny openers
+     * Only corny liners are supported as messaging from the bot

-    *AVOIDING BANS/SHADOWN BANS*
+        AVOIDING BANS/SHADOWN BANS

-    * To avoid getting banned or shadow banned (shown to fewer people) you can take a few or all of the following steps
-     1. Use a spoofed IP that you haven't used before
+     1. Create an operate a new account from a spoofed IP
-     2. Use a never used before Google/Facebook/Phone# ...
-Google voice is great for the phone number
-     3. Use different profile details - name / location / school / bio
-     4. Use brand new photos.
-Tinder collects and retains your photos and meta data from those photos.
-You can import your photos into Window and go to properties to remove meta data.
-For linux you can use [sudo mogrify -strip ./*jpeg]
-     5. Use a new or portable browser before making a new account and while using in order to clear cookies and browser fingerprint
+     2. Use a brand new email, some fake email generators may work
+     3. TextVerified.com (although cheaply paid) is an execellent service for SMS verification
+     4. Do not ever make your account exactly the same
+     5. Never use the same photos.
+Tinder actively collects and retains photos along with their meta data.
+Go through any photos and wipe all meta data
+     6. If you buy Tinder+ ... always use different payment details.
+Use online virtual credit card if you need to.